ReAct Prompting — Build a Reasoning + Action Agent

 My rule of thumb: if the task needs only reasoning, use CoT.
 If it needs tools but not complex reasoning, use function calling.
 If it needs both — looking things up, computing, then reasoning about results — use ReAct.

-You built a ReAct agent from scratch in pure Python.
+You built a ReAct agent from scratch in pure Python — no frameworks required.
 Here's what you covered:

 Can ReAct agents use more than 10 tools?

 Yes, but there's a tradeoff.
 More tools means a longer system prompt consuming more of the context window.
-In my experience, agents start struggling to pick the right tool above 15-20 options.
+Agents start struggling to pick the right tool above 15-20 options.
 For large toolsets, use a two-stage approach: one agent picks the category, a second picks the specific tool.

 How do I add memory across conversations?